radiocosmology/alpenhorn/doc/demo.rst

 Start the first daemon
 ----------------------

 Now it's time to start the first daemon.
-The alpenhorn container is set-up to run the alpenhorn daemon automatically.
-Start it by running the ``docker compose up`` command:
+The alpenhorn container image is designed to run the alpenhorn daemon automatically.
+Start the first host container by running the ``docker compose up`` command:

 .. code:: console
    :class: demohost